jewharton/awsig/README.md

 }

 // (2) Create a combined V2/V4 verifier for S3 in us-east-1.
-// You can also create a standalone V2 only or V4 only verifier: v2v4 := awsig.NewV2V4(NewMyCredentialsProvider(), "us-east-1", "s3")
+// You can also create a standalone V2-only or V4-only verifier: v2v4 := awsig.NewV2V4(NewMyCredentialsProvider(), "us-east-1", "s3")

 func …(w http.ResponseWriter, r *http.Request) {